athensresearch/athens/README.self-hosted.md

 ## DigitalOcean

-Athens the team has only ran the backend server on DigitalOcean for usage.
+Athens the team has tested the backend beta server on DigitalOcean the most, and not as much yet on other cloud providers like AWS or GCP.

 A minimum of 4gb of memory are needed.

 Use marketplace docker image: `docker 19.03.12 on Ubuntu 20.04` which has docker and docker-compose pre-installed.